BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 This will create a local directory containing the hoc files of the models.

 Note that if you wish to use the models in a circuit, you will have to use `export_emodels_sonata <../../bluepyemodel/export_emodel/export_emodel.py#L130>`_ instead.
-However, most of the time, for circuit building, you will want to generalize the models to the morphologies of the circuit.
+However, most of the time, for circuit building, you will want to generalise the models to the morphologies of the circuit.
 For that, you will need to perform model management (MM), which is out of the scope of the present package (see `https://github.com/BlueBrain/BluePyMM <https://github.com/BlueBrain/BluePyMM>`_)